Activities at RL

 Each term, by arrangement with the Director of Music, boys with special musical skills or talents perform in recital before the school.
 These performances often include chamber ensembles gathered by the Director of Music.

-Students produce three school publications.
+Students produce two school publications.
 The Tripod, the School newspaper, is published five times each year.
 Under the leadership of senior editors, students from all classes gather news, take photographs, and write articles.
 The editors are responsible for content and layout.
 Forum, a magazine of literature and the arts, is published twice each year.
 It includes short fiction, poetry, photography, and artwork by students of all classes.
 It, too, is student designed and edited.
-At the end of each year, the senior class publishes a Yearbook, whose contents include pictures and articles of both the highlights of the year and the saga of the class’s career at Roxbury Latin.
 These publications reflect the spirited camaraderie, vital creative energy, and warm humor characteristic of our students.

 The Robotics Club meets from mid-fall through early-spring and aligns itself with VEX Robotics, a national and international competitive robotics organization.
-During the past four seasons, the team has designed, built, and coded 12 robots, eight of which qualified for the Southern New England Championship, with one advancing to the VEX World Championships.
+During the past five seasons, the team has designed, built, and coded 18 robots, ten of which qualified for the Southern New England Championship, resulting in two finalists, one tournament Champion, and one robot qualifying for the VEX World Championships.